 4. Integration of Digital Technology by businesses

-The Integration of Digital Technology dimension measures the digitisation of businesses and their exploitation of the online sales channel.
-By adopting digital technology businesses can enhance efficiency, reduce costs and better engage customers, collaborators and business partners.
+The Integration of Digital Technology dimension measures the digitisation of businesses and e-commerce.
+By adopting digital technologies, businesses can enhance efficiency, reduce costs and better engage customers and business partners.
 Furthermore, the Internet as a sales outlet offers access to wider markets and potential for growth.

 5. Digital Public Services

-The Digital Public Services dimension measures the digitisation of public services, focusing on eGovernment.
-Modernisation and digitisation of public services can lead to efficiency gains for the public administration, citizens and businesses alike as well as to the delivery of better services for the citizen.
+The Digital Public Services dimension measures the digitisation of public services, focusing on eGovernment and eHealth.
+Modernisation and digitisation of public services can lead to efficiency gains for the public administration, citizens and businesses alike.